 Let’s get you feeling better as quickly as possible.

 Other Services From The Santa Fe Therapist

 The Santa Fe Therapist specializes in several areas of health, wellbeing, healing and recovery.
-We know that one size never fits all.
-Our services are individualized to each client, and are based on your values, your needs and desires, and your goals.
+I know that one size never fits all.
+My services are individualized to each client, and are based on your values, your needs and desires, and your goals.

-We offer individual adult counseling and guidance in Santa Fe NM for:
+I provide individual adult counseling and guidance in Santa Fe, NM and throughout New Mexico for: